shadowvzs/SPA/README.md

 <summary>show the list</summary>
 * Note: Pages vs component, page loaded in middle content, component will loaded a div, could be hide/show/toggle etc, could be permanent, page or/and role level depend.

+* v0.9.0 fixes
+	* fixed modal close button on right-top corner (also increased its size 40px -> 60px)
+	* added click event to modal if user click outside then it will close the model
+	* fixed problem if user wanted change his password
+	* domain key need only if request method was post and not get
+	* user page now allowed for any logged user, only it show less data about users for normal users
+	* fixed problem with target user selection when someone click to mail icon in userlist
 * v0.8.5 logger
 	* Log table created and it save the failed select query and every insert/delete/update with single query
 	* changed few unicode text icon to css icons (ex. audio player main 3 button)